Skip to main content

 Share

-New rules for idling will take effect in the City of Ottawa on January 1, with motorists allowed to idle longer when the temperature is between 0 C and 27 C.
+New rules for vehicle idling will take effect in the City of Ottawa on January 1, but the limits to crack down on unnecessary idling will not be as strict as initially proposed.

 Council approved changes to Ottawa's idling control bylaw on Wednesday, including a last minute amendment from councillors Steve Desroches and Laine Johnson to allow idling for longer than the staff recommendation.

-While staff initially proposed a one-minute idling limit when the temperature is between 0 C and 27 C and a new five-minute limit when the temperature is colder than 0 C and warmer than 27 C, councillors supported an amendment from Desroches and Johnson to extend the idling limits.
+While staff initially proposed a one minute idling limit when the temperature is between 0 C and 27 C and a new five-minute limit when the temperature is colder than 0 C and warmer than 27 C, councillors supported an amendment from Desroches and Johnson to extend the idling limits on cold and hot days.

 The motion also directs staff to focus public education campaigns on high-incidence idling zones, such as schools, construction sites and other locations where excessive idling is a known issue.